 Step 4: Execute.
 The map has done it’s work, now we want to see what’s going to become or what has become of our efforts, depending on how far we’ve gotten.

-Here’s what we recommend as the next steps on Youth Climate Economy Ventures:
+Here is what we recommend as the next steps on the Youth Climate Economy Ventures template:

 - Video: Tell the world or just your chasm group about your project in 1-2 minutes.
 This is your opportunity to talk to your audience face-to-face.
 Introduce yourself and explain your inspiration, what your target action is, why it’s important and how you’re going to get people to take it and how they can take it.
 Include as much information as you can to inspire and guide people to your target action.
 Prepare a simple script and time yourself before recording.
 Speak clearly and slowly.
 Use visual aids or pictures if possible.
 Upload your video to YouTube.
 Please set the privacy to either “Unlisted” (people with the link can view) or “Public” (everyone can view).
 If you set it to “Private”, people won’t be able to watch your video.
 Use the link button in the image area above to add the link to your video.